 Through the work of dedicated professionals in the Maryland racing industry and contributions from generous racing fans, Beyond the Wire strives to lead the movement in thoroughbred aftercare.

-Beyond the Wire is an industry-wide initiative between the Maryland Thoroughbred Horsemen’s Association, the Maryland Jockey Club, the Maryland Horse Breeders Association and Maryland jockeys.
-The program is designed to facilitate safe and enriching placements for retiring Maryland based racehorses.
+Beyond the Wire is an industry-wide initiative between the Maryland Thoroughbred Horsemen’s Association, the Maryland Jockey Club, Northview Stallion Station, 1/ST Racing, the Maryland Horse Breeders Association and Maryland jockeys.
+The organization is a first exit from racing program designed to facilitate safe and enriching placements for retiring Maryland based racehorses.

 Another very important goal of the program is to provide education and advocacy surrounding the issue of responsible retirement of racehorses.
 After all, these versatile horses are the grand centerpieces of the sport, and we believe, as such, deserve the best from their human partners.

 “With Maryland being a horse-friendly state and with its history, this is a natural fit.
 Everybody has to be involved in this effort.
 We have to make sure horses have full lives.”

 Beyond the Wire’s dedicated Board is comprised of owners, breeders and other professionals that are well known in the industry.

 Executive Director, Jessica Hammond, runs the day-to-day operations of Beyond the Wire.
 Hammond also works for the Maryland Thoroughbred Horsemen’s Association and was a racehorse owner herself, currently enjoying her three off the track Thoroughbreds (OTTBs).
 As the CEO of family owned Somerset Racing, she managed all business aspects of the international racing operation for her husband and trainer, Scott Hammond.
 Jessica’s love of Thoroughbreds and experience in all facets of the industry, make her an obvious choice to manage Beyond the Wire.